MODFLOW-USGS/modflow-devtools/docs/md/download.md

 Some utility functions are provided to query information and download artifacts and assets from the GitHub API.
 These are available in the `modflow_devtools.download` module.

+**Note:** to avoid GitHub API rate limits when using these functions, it is recommended to set the `GITHUB_TOKEN` environment variable.
+If this variable is set, the token will automatically be borne on requests sent to the API.

 ## Retrieving information

 The following functions ask the GitHub API for information about a repository.
 The singular functions return a dictionary, while the plural functions return a list of dictionaries, with dictionary contents parsed directly from the API response's JSON.